nmondal/exit_poll_classification/README.md

 **No**.

+Take for example the benchmark ran on top of the https://pypi.org/project/textblob/ project.
+This is available in the file `extern_tests.py`.
+The accuracy of the system is close to `16%`.

  It is now becoming a well known phenomenon that the algorithm perform very heavily in the toy-testing domain.
 But in real world they crack up.
 This was already predicted in another paper - https://arxiv.org/abs/1407.7417  .

 The real competition of ML is not against the accuracy in absolute terms - but against a population of human workers trying to classify.
-With more than 80% accuracy, these algorithms are already there.
+With more than 80% accuracy, these algorithms are already at the top.

 ## Caution

 This is a toy to showcase that there are way too many ways to foundational thinking about the discipline of AI.
 Authors fully understand it - and is mentioned clearly in the paper.
 There are of course better class of algorithms available to do 2 classification, but for multi-label classification and as an incredibly easy approach - nothing is simpler.